dominikh/staticcheck-action/README.md

 If your job already installs Go prior to running Staticcheck, for example to run unit tests, it is best to set this option to `false`.

 The latest release of Staticcheck works with the last minor release of Go at the time.
-The action itself requires at least Go 1.16.

 ### `cache-key`